BruOp/personal-website/content/blog/ibl/index.md

 $$

 Where $k_a, k_b$ are the _scale_ and the _bias_ terms applied to $F_0$.
 You may ask yourself what we have accomplished by doing all this, but notice that $k_a, k_b$ are only dependent on $\text{roughness}$ and $\mathbf{h}_k$/$\mathbf{l}_k$ (recall that we sample $\mathbf{h}_k$ to find $\mathbf{l}_k$).
 For $\mathbf{n}$ we'll set it to some constant (like the positive z-direction).
 We can then create a two dimensional LUT where the x-axis is $\langle \mathbf{n} \cdot \mathbf{v} \rangle$ and the y-axis is $\text{roughness}$.
 The red channel of this LUT will be $k_a$ while the green channel will be $k_b$.

-So here's what that looks like as a texture:

-TODO: insert texture

 I used a compute shader that just gets run once and the resulting LUT is stored in a RG16F texture.
 Here's the compute shader code to perform the calculation: